carlosyanez/aussiemaps/README.md

 aussiemaps
 ================

 <img src="https://github.com/carlosyanez/aussiemaps/raw/master/img/hexSticker.png" width = "175" height = "200" align="right" />

+## Acknowledgement of Country

+The author of this package acknowledges the Traditional Owners of the Lands represented by in this site and R package, recognises their continuing connection to Country and pays his respects to their Elders past, present and emerging.

+## aussiemaps

 **aussiemaps** provides Australian LGA, suburbs and Postal Area maps directly in R, without any need to download and process shapefiles.